hunter-teacher-cert/work_csci70900-tyl3452/meth1/01_lesson.md

 ### Lesson Activity Part 2
 time: 15 mins

-Students - Take a look at their pinwheel code and they will break up and write a for loop.
+Students - Take a look at their pinwheel code, adjust if necessary and they will break up and implement a for loop.

 #### - CFUs/Misconceptions
 Teacher Q: Where do you indicate to stop your loop?
 And why did you choose that location/number?

 ---